CONMEBOL · FIFA Rank #5

 2026 World Cup Prediction

 Brazil remain perennial contenders, but their quarter-finals curse — no semi-final appearance since 2002 — continues to weigh on this generation.
-Under Dorival Júnior, the squad has stabilised, and players like Vinicius Júnior, Rodrygo, and Endrick provide genuine match-winning quality in attack.
+Under Carlo Ancelotti, the squad has stabilised, and players like Vinicius Júnior, Endrick, and Raphinha provide genuine match-winning quality in attack.
+The recall of Neymar adds veteran leadership and set-piece ability, but his fitness remains a question.
 The defensive frailty that has undone previous campaigns still needs addressing if Brazil are to go deep in a 48-team tournament.
-Quarter-finals is the floor of realistic expectations; a deeper run will depend on whether they can hold a lead when it matters most.
+Qualifying has shown that Ancelotti's side can grind out results, but the knockout stages demand more.

 Want to track their path?
 View fixtures and follow standings.